cuzzo/react-complete-me/README.md

 An (im)Practical example
 ------------------------

-Okay, I know what you're all wanting to do is, to change the autocomplete bar to show an image of say, Titanic--the movie poster, when you autocomplete the string `ti` when searching against your movie database.
+Okay, I know what you're all wanting to do is, to change the autocomplete bar to show an image of say, Titanic--the movie poster, when autocomplete results come back for the string `ti` in your movie database app.

 Well, I'm not going to show you how to get Kate Winslet and Leo in your search bar, but I will show you how easy it is to display the phrase "Want a pizza?" before every suggestion.